Fiszh/YAUTC/README.md

 https://fiszh.github.io/YAUTC/

-> **Notice:** We store your access token and client ID when you log in, and all stored data will be deleted once you log out.
+> **Notice:** We store your access token and client ID in user cookies when you log in, and all stored data will be deleted once you log out.

 ## Supported Services